-The McMaster Health Forum is an inter-faculty initiative that strives to be a leading hub for improving health outcomes through collective problem solving.
-Operating at the regional/provincial level and at national levels, we harness information, convene stakeholders and prepare action-oriented leaders to meet pressing health- and social-system challenges creatively.
+The McMaster Health Forum is an inter-faculty initiative that strives to be a leading hub for improving health and social outcomes through collective problem solving.
+Operating at the regional/provincial level and at national levels, we harness information, convene stakeholders and prepare action-oriented leaders to meet pressing health and social issues creatively.
 The Forum acts as an agent of change by empowering stakeholders to set agendas, take well-considered actions and communicate the rationale for actions effectively.

-As part of our commitment to prepare action-oriented leaders in addressing pressing health- and social-system challenges creatively, we offer the McMaster Health Forum Fellows Program, an exceptional opportunity for students to be part of the Forum community.
-For the 2019-2020 academic year, we will sponsor three undergraduate student fellowships.
+As part of our commitment to prepare action-oriented leaders in addressing pressing health and social challenges creatively, we offer the McMaster Health Forum Fellows Program, an exceptional opportunity for students to be part of the Forum community.
+For the 2020-2021 academic year, we will sponsor three undergraduate student fellowships.

 >> Download the call for applications

 About the McMaster Health Forum Fellows Program: